ppvanduc04-sudo/AWS-Proposal/content/6-Self-evaluation/_index.md

 ---
-title: "Self-Evaluation (Version 2)"
+title: "Self-Evaluation"
 date: "2025-10-01"
 weight: 6
 chapter: false
 pre: " <b> 6. </b> "
 ---

-During my internship at **[Company/Organization Name]**, I participated in the development and deployment of **[project description: e.g., an AI-powered fitness platform, a data management system, an e-commerce application, etc.]**.
+During my internship at AWS, I participated in the development and deployment of project AI Fit Challenge.
 This experience helped me strengthen my technical skills, task management abilities, teamwork communication, and problem-solving mindset.

 I consistently worked to complete assigned tasks on time, proactively learned new concepts, and welcomed feedback from my mentor to improve myself.